csb123d/Asset-Pricing/README.md

 N: Nominal value of the investment.
 I: Yearly interest rate over the nominal value.
 n_simu: Number of Monte Carlo simulations.
-Example Interface
-The widget interface enables users to modify parameters interactively and observe the impact on the pricing outcome.